 About PreventHer

-To fill this lack of education about Breast Cancer among refugees and immigrants, we are dedicated to raising awareness among these populations, informing them about Breast Cancer, promoting prevention and early detection, and finally to connect them to the right resources.
+Our goal is to fill the lack of education about Breast Cancer among refugees and immigrants.
+We are dedicated to raising awareness among these populations, informing them about Breast Cancer, promoting prevention and early detection, and finally connecting them to the right resources.

 Awareness